-Going to the dentist is a regular event, but it can be stressful if your kids get sensitive teeth after filling work.
-Learn how to make it easier at Colgate.
+Going to the dentist is a regular event, but it can be stressful if you or your kids get sensitive teeth after filling work.
 Sensitive teeth are common, particularly after a filling.
 About 27 percent of children have a cavity by the age of five, and baby teeth can have fillings placed in them.
 Although you might limit sugary treats – like the ones starting with "gummy" or "chocolate" – knowing what to expect from your pediatric dentist can help you ease those fears in your kids.

 Because anesthesia relaxes the muscles that keep food and acid in your stomach and out of your lungs, Mayo Clinic recommends limiting big meals up to six hours before the visit.
 And make sure they brush their teeth prior to treatment to remove leftover food before the dental filling.
-Use toothpaste which protects against cavities.
+Use toothpaste like Colgate® 2 in 1, which protects against cavities.

 Topical and local anesthesia are most commonly used for pediatric fillings.
 Your pediatric dentist may also use nitrous oxide oxygen to help calm your child and cut down on the discomfort of a gag reflex.
 General anesthesia may be used for some children with special needs or extreme anxiety, and should only be administered by trained staff in the office.